alexanderbird/alexanderbird.software/src/content/present/cv.md

   Engineering
 - Favorite AWS service: DynamoDB
 - Favorite style of TDD: London
-- Favorite oncall experience: racing to resolve a surprise linear performance degredation before so many people signed up for the app that it started timing out
+- Favorite oncall incident: racing to resolve an unexpected linear performance degredation before so many people signed up for the app that it started timing out